GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ### The fragment directive

-So far I have only quickly glanced over one important addition without actually explaining it: the fragment directive `:~:`.
+There is one element of the syntax I have not explained yet: the fragment directive `:~:`.
-To avoid compatibility issues with the usage of existing URL element fragments as shown above, the [Text Fragments specification](https://wicg.github.io/ScrollToTextFragment/) introduces the fragment directive.
+To avoid compatibility issues with existing URL element fragments as shown above, the [Text Fragments specification](https://wicg.github.io/ScrollToTextFragment/) introduces the fragment directive.
 The fragment directive is a portion of the URL fragment delimited by the code sequence `:~:`.